Diving & Other Activities

 We have a number of dive sites available nearby our hotel including WW2 aircraft & shipwrecks as well as a number of beautiful reef and wall dives.

 All dives are from our boat and cost SBD$605.00 per person per dive.
 The rate includes boat, crew, fuel, weights, tanks, sales tax and any custom fees payable.
-We do not conduct any dive courses or mixed gas dives.
+We do not conduct any dive courses.

 - Catalina Seaplane (American) – 24-31m